Batkivshchyna: Post-Euromaidan 2014 parliamentary elections and split of People's Front

 On 22 September 2014, the Central Election Commission made the decision to register Batkivshchyna in a nationwide multi-member constituency at the extraordinary elections to the Verkhovna Rada.
 Batkivshchyna garnered 894,837 votes (5.68%) in the elections, which meant that it was admitted to the 8th convocation of the Verkhovna Rada of Ukraine with 17 seats on party lists, and two seats in majority constituencies.
 Following the elections the party became a member of the coalition supporting the current second Yatsenyuk Government and had one minister in this government.

 On 11 December 2014, parliament supported Yulia Tymoshenko's initiative calling for the release of Nadiya Savchenko.
 On 25 May 2016, Savchencko was exchanged in a prisoner swap for two Russian GRU officers captured by Ukraine.
 (Technically, she was granted a pardon by president Vladimir Putin.)

 On 17 February 2016, Batkivshchyna withdrew from the Second Yatsenyuk Government following a vote in the Rada to remove Yatsenyuk from his position, which was rejected by a majority.

 The party did not join the coalition that supports the Groysman Government, which was installed on 14 April 2016.

-During 17 July 2016 constituency mid-term elections the party won two (extra) seats in the Ukrainian parliament.
+During the 17 July 2016 constituency mid-term elections, the party won two additional seats in the Ukrainian parliament.

-On 15 December 2016, Batkivshchyna expelled the number 1 on its 2014 parliamentary election list, Nadiya Savchenko, from its parliamentary faction in response to her earlier meeting with separatist leaders Aleksandr Zakharchenko (of the Donetsk People's Republic) and Igor Plotnitsky (of the Luhansk People's Republic).
+On 15 December 2016, Batkivshchyna expelled the number 1 on its 2014 parliamentary election list—Nadiya Savchenko—from its parliamentary faction in response to her earlier meeting with separatist leaders Aleksandr Zakharchenko (of the Donetsk People's Republic) and Igor Plotnitsky (of the Luhansk People's Republic).
 The party saw this meeting as "negotiations with terrorists" and "adamantly opposed" it.

 2015 local elections

-According to the Central Election Commission, the results of local elections in 2015 resulted in the All-Ukrainian Union "Fatherland" party placing second in Ukraine.
-"Fatherland" will be represented 8016 deputies in local councils, and by 369 deputies as heads of villages, towns and cities.
-In comparison to the 2014 parliamentary elections, "Fatherland" was able to increase its representation by 250%.
+According to the Central Election Commission, the results of local elections in 2015 resulted in Batkivshchyna placing second in Ukraine.
+Batkivshchyna was represented by 8,016 deputies in local councils, and by 369 deputies as heads of villages, towns and cities.
+In comparison to the 2014 parliamentary elections, Batkivshchyna was able to increase its representation by 250%.

 2016–2017 local elections

-In 2016–2017, Ukraine held local elections in united territorial communities.
-According to the results of four big local elections "Batkivshchyna" took premier place among political parties (number of local deputies elected to local councils).
+In 2016 and 2017, Ukraine held local elections in united territorial communities.
+According to the results of four big local elections, Batkivshchyna took premier place among political parties (number of local deputies elected to local councils).

-According to Central Electoral Committee of Ukraine on elections to local councils held on 11 December 2016, "Batkivshchyna" got 14.34% of votes (120 deputies); on 18 December 2016 – 16.17% (515 deputies); on 30 April 2017 – 17.99% (197 deputies); on 29 October 2017 – 20.33% (901 deputies).
+According to the Central Electoral Committee of Ukraine, on elections to local councils held on 11 December 2016, "Batkivshchyna" received 14.34% of votes (120 deputies); on 18 December 2016 – 16.17% (515 deputies); on 30 April 2017 – 17.99% (197 deputies); on 29 October 2017 – 20.33% (901 deputies).